medic/L7/README.md

     message.replace('PID|5', 'McFake', 'Firstname'); // replaces the values in the message with the supplied ones message.replace('PID|11^0', '123 Fake Street'); // can replace just one element

+    message.remove('PV1'); // removes the PV1 segment if it exists

 Installation
 ------------